 - There are specially fitted compression vests for men after reconstruction of the natural shape of their chest.

-All these garments are easy to put on and are comfortable to wear, even on hot days, because they are latex-free, active breathing and moisture permeable.
+All these garments are easy to put on and are comfortable to wear, even on hot days, because they are active breathing and moisture permeable.

 Compression garments prevent the progression of CVI

 Tight junctions a barrier for fluid and dissolved substances, which can no longer pass unhindered into the interstitial space.

 Compared with healthy individuals, patients with oedema and venous ulcers have lower levels of the TJ molecules [tight junction molecules] CLDN-1, CLDN-5 and protein.